Jake Stewart (politician): Political career

+Provincial politics

 Stewart entered municipal politics in 2008, having run for the office of councillor in his hometown of Blackville.
 In 2010, he entered provincial politics, and defeated incumbent Liberal MLA Rick Brewer, who at that time was the Minister of Human Resources.

 Stewart was a member of the Standing Committees on Education, Private Bills, Procedure, Public Accounts, and Chaired the Standing Committee on Legislative Officers.
 He has also been appointed by Jody Carr, then current Minister of Education to sit on the Ministerial Advisory Committee on Positive Learning and Working Environment (Anti Bullying).

-Reelected in 2014, Stewart is the opposition critic for Energy and Mines, and Aboriginal Affairs.
-He is a member of the Standing Committee on Economic Policy.
+Re-elected in 2014, Stewart was the opposition critic for Energy and Mines, and Aboriginal Affairs.
+He was also a member of the Standing Committee on Economic Policy.